wso2/product-es/modules/apps/rpublisher/README.md

 ```

 #Adding your own asset
 The Publisher can be configured to support any asset type defined by an RXT file.
-All new assets must be placed inside the packages/globals/extensions
+All new assets must be placed inside the packages/globals/extensions directory.

 #Customizing the Publisher for a tenant
 The Publisher can be configured with tenant specific customizations.All tenant specific customizations should be placed in the packages/tenants directory.